AGoodnight/Jig/README.md

 jig('#tng').click(true).hop();
 </pre>

-Below, the first argument refers to a preset variation of the hop preset, while last argument tells it 'when' (in seconds) to animate.
+Below, the first argument refers to a preset variation of the hop zig, while last argument tells it 'when' (in seconds) to animate.
 <pre>
 jig('#tng').click(true).hop('lively',1);
 </pre>